The Key to Staying Warm When Cold Weather Fishing is Dressing in layers.

 escaping but allow perspiration in the form of water vapor to pass to the next

-Natural wool remains an effective insulator.
+Natural merino wool remains an effective insulator.

-Today’s best insulation materials are Polar
+Today’s good insulation materials are Polar

 Fleece or Thinsulate™ they retain warmth without weight or bulk.